gtthande/seychelles-compass-explore/docs/location-picker.md

 ## 🎯 Two Ways to Set a Business Location

 ### Method 1: Google Maps Parser (Recommended)
+- **Open Google Maps**: Click "🌍 Open Google Maps" to find your location
+- **Get Coordinates**: Right-click on the exact spot → "What's here?" → copy coordinates
-- **Paste Google Maps Link**: Copy a Google Maps URL and paste it into the parser
+- **Paste & Parse**: Paste coordinates or Google Maps URL into the parser
-- **Paste Coordinates**: Copy coordinates from Google Maps and paste them directly
 - **Automatic Parsing**: The system extracts coordinates and displays a location card
-- **Live Map Buttons**: "View in Maps" and "Get Directions" buttons appear immediately after parsing

 ### Method 2: Alternative Methods
 - **GPS Location**: Use your device's current location